ErwanBarbedor/PlumeScript/readme.md

 - Can now expand result of chained access (e.g. `*a.foo[1].bar`)
 - Can now expand result of a call (e.g. `*foo()` instead of `local temp = $foo() ... *temp`)

+#### Internal changes
+- For readability, use utils functions instead of inline functions in transpiled code.

 [Older versions](doc/changelog.md)